DevKhalyd/public-projects-multirepo/vim/shortcuts.md

 e -> Move to the final if the current word including the last character b -> Jump to the start of the previous word ge -> Jump to the end of the previous word
+0 -> Jump to the beginning of the line
+$ -> Jump to the end of the line
+{ -> Jump to the beginning of the paragraph
+} -> Jump to the end of the paragraph

 W,E,B,gE -> Helps to navigate through whitespace-separated words

 Word-Separate-Words-how-it-works?

 Note: Take in consideration that when capittal letter is enabled, the behavior changes.

+**Search Movements**

+/text ->  Search forward for text
+?text -> Search backward for text

-**Filess manipulation**
+**Files manipulation**

 u -> undo
 ctrl + r -> redo